pybricks/pybricks-micropython/doc/source/startrun.rst

 Creating and running programs
 =============================

-Now that you've set up your computer and EV3 brick, you're ready to start writing programs.
+Now that you've set up your computer and EV3 Brick, you're ready to start writing programs.

 To make it easier to create and manage your programs, let's first have a quick look at how MicroPython projects and programs for your EV3 robots are organized.

 Programs are organized into *project folders*, as shown below.
 A project folder is a directory on your computer that contains the main program (**main.py**) and other optional scripts or files.
-This project folder and all of its contents will be copied to the EV3 brick, where the main program will be run.
+This project folder and all of its contents will be copied to the EV3 Brick, where the main program will be run.

-This page shows you how to create such a project and how to transfer it to the EV3 brick.
+This page shows you how to create such a project and how to transfer it to the EV3 Brick.

 .. figure:: images/projectstructure.png